160 characters is sufficient

 SMS vs. app push notifications

-Almost every industry over time learned the benefits of reaching out to customers safe and simple through sms.
+Almost every industry over time learned the benefits of reaching out to customers safe and simple through bulk sms.
 The tool proves to be valuable in an increasing competitive world that turns digital.
 Sms and mobile messaging got more popular when prices of mobile phones lowered.
 Although sms is still more expensive than for instance push notifications, the investments to setup communications through push messaging (it requires a mobile app) might still equal the costs of sms messages.
 Next to that there’s the risk you still don’t reach everyone you want to reach, because not everyone has the app or a smartphone.

 Although some authorities and organisations think sms is on the edge of extinction, mainly because of OTT player like WhatsApp, Viber, Telegram and more chat apps, others say the sms messaging is here to stay for another 22 years and will be profitable for many years to come.
 According to PortioResearch, OTT and sms have been designed to work in a tandem with one another.